 - a) One- off paid leave of up to 5 days per annum (calendar year) is available to an employee when an unforeseeable event or circumstance occurs.
 One-off paid leave does not accrue and is not paid out on termination.
-To access One-off paid leave the employee must provide the reason for this leave.
-One-off paid leave is a paid leave entitlement that is not covered under the definition of Sick/Care Leave; Annual Leave and Bereavement leave - b) One-off paid leave may be used by an employee to care for persons who are dependent on the employee for care and who are unable to care for themselves and the employee has exhausted personal leave.
-The employer can decline an employee when the employer has good reason to doubt the genuineness of the dependents' sickness.
+To access One-off paid leave the employee must provide the reason for this leave. - b) One-off paid leave is a paid leave entitlement that is not covered under the definition of Sick/Care Leave; Annual Leave and Bereavement leave.
+All other leave types must have been exhausted (including entitled leave already approved not yet taken) before one-off paid leave will be granted. - c) One-off paid leave may be used by an employee to care for persons who are dependent on the employee for care and who are unable to care for themselves and the employee has exhausted all other leave types (including entitled leave already approved not yet taken) before one-off paid leave will be granted. - d) The employer can decline an employee when the employer has good reason to doubt the genuineness of the dependents' sickness.

-26 BEREAVEMENT/TANGIHANGA LEAVE
+26 BEREAVEMENT /TANGIHANGA LEAVE

 - 26.1 An employee may take bereavement leave if the employee suffers a bereavement of a family member or someone who the employer agrees is close to the employee.

 - 26.2 Bereavement leave can be taken for:

 - De facto and married partners;

 - Siblings;

 - Parents;

 - Children;

 - Grandparents;

-- In Laws;
+- In Laws; or

+- Miscarriage or still-birth

 - 26.3 An employee may be eligible for up to one week's paid leave (inclusive of the 3 days leave provided for by the Holidays Act 2003), where the bereavement affects the employee or any member of the employee's family.

 - 26.4 If the person is not a family member as identified above, but is close to the employee, the employer may grant the employee bereavement leave, but first needs information from the employee to evaluate the following relevant factors:

 - The closeness of the association between the employee and the deceased person;

-- Whether the employee has to take significant responsibility for all or any of the
+- Whether the employee has to take significant responsibility for all or any of the arrangements or the ceremonies relating to the death; and

-arrangements or the ceremonies relating to the death;
+- Any cultural responsibilities of the employee in relation to the death.

-- Any cultural responsibilities of the employee in relation to the death. - 26.5 In addition, an employee who is required to travel overseas may apply to take outstanding annual leave or lieu days.
-Consideration will be given to the necessity for this leave to be approved at short notice. - 26.6 Employees shall give notice to the employer of their intention to take bereavement leave as soon as is reasonably practicable. - 26.7 If an employee has less than 6 months continuous services, the above applies only for immediate family members, and proof/more information may be required.
+- 26.5 In addition, an employee who is required to travel overseas may apply to take outstanding annual leave or lieu days.
+Consideration will be given to the necessity for this leave to be approved at short notice.

+- 26.6 Employees shall give notice to the employer of their intention to take bereavement leave as soon as is reasonably practicable. - 26.7 If an employee has less than 6 months continuous services, the above applies only for immediate family members, and proof/more information may be required.